Ward Morehouse: Life and career

 Morehouse was a world traveler who drove across the United States over 23 times and visited 80 foreign countries in search of stories and interviews with such personalities as Sergeant Alvin York, Eugene O'Neill, Christopher Fry, H. L. Mencken, "Alfalfa Bill" Murray, and Shoeless Joe Jackson.
 Morehouse stayed in so many hotels that he was quoted as saying his epitaph should read "room service, please."

 During World War II, Morehouse traveled on a US Navy destroyer, and went to London and Paris to write columns called "Atlantic After Dark", "London After Dark", and "Paris After Dark".
-The stories he wrote in 1946, called "Report on America", received an award from the Society of the Silurians, the prestigious journalism organization.
+The stories he wrote in 1946, called "Report on America", received an award from the Society of the Silurians, a prestigious journalism organization.

 Fond of a good meal and a good drink, his favorite interview location was the 21 Club in New York.
 The slightly overweight Morehouse was one of several newspapermen who took lunch regularly at Sardi's.
 The lunch group, who referred to themselves as "The Cheese Club", included Walter Winchell.
 In 1949, Time magazine referred to Morehouse as "the New York Sun's pudgy, pungent drama critic and columnist."

 Morehouse was married four times and had two children, a daughter and a son, with Broadway actress Joan Marlowe.
 Ward Morehouse III also became a drama critic and writer.
 Like his father, he tried his hand at playwriting, co-writing a play entitled If It was Easy.

 Ward Morehouse died in New York City at the age of 71, and is buried in Statesboro, Georgia.